veracode/verademo-dotnetcore/docs/flaws/cwe-117-improper-output-neutralization-for-logs.md

 Exploit #1
 -------
 1. Go to `/login?ReturnUrl=%0D%0AINFO%20%20This%20has%20been%20injected`
+2. Note that an MVC redirection security issue will be generated.
+However, the user is logged in (confirmed by visiting /Profile)
 2. Observe that "INFO  This has been injected" has been added to the logs.

 Exploit #2